Unit 731: Formations

-Japan started their biological weapons program in the 1930s, partly because biological weapons were banned by the Geneva Convention of 1925; they reasoned that the ban verified its effectiveness as a weapon.
-Japan's occupation of Manchuria began in 1931 after the Japanese invasion of Manchuria.
-Japan decided to build Unit 731 in Manchuria because the occupation not only gave the Japanese an advantage of separating the research station from their island, but also gave them access to as many Chinese individuals as they wanted for use as human experimental subjects.
-They viewed the Chinese as no cost research subjects, and hoped that they could use this advantage to lead the world in biological warfare.
-The majority of research subjects were Chinese, but many were of different nationalities.
+The Empire of Japan initiated its biological weapons program during the 1930s, due to the prohibition of biological weapons in interstate conflicts by the Geneva Protocol of 1925.
+They reasoned that the ban verified its effectiveness as a weapon.
+Japan's occupation of Manchuria began in 1931, after the Japanese invasion of Manchuria.
+Japan decided to build Unit 731 in Manchuria because the occupation not only gave the Japanese an advantage of separating the research station from their island but also gave them access to as many Chinese individuals as they wanted for use as test subjects.
+They viewed the Chinese as no-cost assets and hoped this ready supply of test subjects would give them a competitive advantage in biological warfare.
+Most of the victims were Chinese, but many victims were also of different nationalities.
+These facilities contained more than just medical research and experimentation areas; they also included spaces for detaining victims, essentially functioning as a prison.
+The research and experimentation rooms were constructed around the detention area, allowing researchers to conduct their daily work while monitoring the prisoners.